honestbee/honestbee.github.io/_posts/2017-07-20-drone-helm-repository.markdown

 }
 ```

-Note: Users who want to manage the bucket through the console, should get access with a policy similar to this
+**Note**: Users who want to manage the bucket through the console, should get access with a policy similar to this

 ```
 data "aws_iam_policy_document" "charts-bucket-console-access" {